 NEIWPCC employees work within Maine’s Department of Health and Human Service’s Drinking Water Program to implement drinking-water programs and projects.
 They support permitting and compliance efforts for public water systems and subsurface wastewater disposal systems.
 Additionally, these staff members track the use of Drinking Water State Revolving Fund monies and provide technical support for financial and data management associated with drinking water projects.
-The projects have included online relicensing for well drillers, water operators, and soil inspectors.

 NEIWPCC staff members work with NYSDEC to oversee progress toward compliance with the New York City Combined Sewer Overflow Consent Order, which requires construction of grey and green infrastructure projects valued at $3-4 billion.
 This includes reviewing long-term control plans for all CSO-impacted water bodies in New York City.
 The staff also monitor progress toward compliance with the 2006 Long Island Sound Biological Nutrient Removal Consent Judgment.

-One of our environmental analysts works on the Long Island Nitrogen Action Plan at NYSDEC’s regional office at SUNY Stony Brook.
-This person is tasked with helping state and regional agency professionals in reducing the level of nitrogen in surface and ground waters around Long Island Sound.
+NEIWPCC staff works on the Long Island Nitrogen Action Plan (LINAP) at NYSDEC’s regional office at SUNY Stony Brook.
+Here, they support state and regional agency professionals in reducing the level of nitrogen in surface and ground waters around Long Island Sound.